kishanpreetam/NEST/README.md

 A production-ready framework for deploying and managing specialized AI agents with seamless agent-to-agent communication and intelligent discovery.

-**NEST** (NANDA Sandbox and Testbed) is part of Project NANDA (Networked AI Agents in Decentralized Archtiecute) - a comprehensive ecosystem for intelligent agent deployment and coordination.
+**NEST** (NANDA Sandbox and Testbed) is part of Project NANDA (Networked AI Agents in Decentralized Architecture) - a comprehensive ecosystem for intelligent agent deployment and coordination.

 ## Key Features